luispedro/jug/docs/tutorial.rst

 What is jug?
 ------------

-Jug is a simple way to write easily paralelisable programs in Python.
+Jug is a simple way to write easily parallelisable programs in Python.
 It also handles intermediate results for you.

 Example
 -------